Work begins to clear road to Alaska town cut off by avalanche

-JUNEAU, Alaska, Jan 31 (Reuters) - Work crews began removing snow on Friday from an Alaska highway hit by avalanches last week that blocked the only road leading to the port city of Valdez, officials said.
+JUNEAU, Alaska (Reuters) - Work crews began removing snow on Friday from an Alaska highway hit by avalanches last week that blocked the only road leading to the port city of Valdez, officials said.

 With the road cut off, ferry and plane routes have been added for people needing to leave the city of over 4,000 residents.
 Food and other goods are arriving by barge.